fin81985/pands-weekly-tasks/README.md

 https://docs.python.org/3/library/math.html#math.inf

-“in python is there a way of writing the infinity number” prompt.
-ChatGPT
+Prompt.
+ChatGPT “in python is there a way of writing the infinity number”

 ## Task 04